mayukh-chr/mayukh-chr.github.io/content/posts/Fast-Inverse-Square-Root-Algorithm.md

 y  = y * ( threehalfs - ( x2 * y * y ) );
 ```

-After the previous step, we have a pretty good approximation but we did pick up some error terms here and there, but we can use [newtown's approximation](https://en.wikipedia.org/wiki/Newton%27s_method) to get a really good approximation.
+After the previous step, we have a pretty good approximation but we did pick up some error terms here and there, but we can use [newtown's approximation](https://en.wikipedia.org/wiki/Newton%27s_method) to get a close result.

 Newton's method finds a root of an equation. ie it finds an $x$ for which $f(x) = 0$.
 You repeat this process until you're satisfied with your solution.
 But in this case, our initial approximation is good enough that one iteration of it gets our error to $\leq1%$.\